Donald Trump: Mitt Romney Is A ‘Pompous A** Who Has Been Fighting Me From The Beginning’

 As The Hill reported, Romney broke with the majority of Republicans in the United States Congress on Friday, condemning Trump’s behavior as “wrong and appalling.”

 Along with Romney, Republican Congressmen Ben Sasse of Nebraska, and Will Hurd of Texas issued similar statements.
-Other prominent Republicans have either remained silent, or dismissed allegations of wrongdoing.
+Other prominent Republicans have either remained silent or dismissed allegations of wrongdoing.

 This is not the first time for Trump to take aim at Romney.
 Following the Utah Republican’s initial remarks about the Ukraine scandal, the commander-in-chief tweeted out a video compilation mocking Romney for losing to Obama in 2012.